krnwonseungee/p2-guide/lightning-talks/lt-week4.md

 * Eric Joseph Johnson - TOPIC
 * Drew Parker Eric - TOPIC
 * Christine Dolendo - What makes a good commit?
-* Brittan McGinnis - * Responsive Web Design
+* Brittan McGinnis - * What are the different ways to use the css position property?

 ## Available Talks
 * How can I inform the user when active record validations fail? http://edgeguides.rubyonrails.org/active_record_validations.html#working-with-validation-errors